The Pharmaceutical Intellectual Property and Competition Law Review: Brazil

 v The Brazilian Competition Law

 The main competition legal source in Brazil is Law No. 12,529/11 (the Brazilian Competition Law), which came into effect on 28 May 2012, replacing Law No. 8,884/94, and introducing several important changes to the Brazilian competition system.
-The Brazilian Competition Law structured the Brazilian system for protection of competition and empowered CADE with relevant investigative and decision-making attributions, as well as the necessary independency to comply with its legal obligations.
-In this context, the Brazilian Competition Law also sets forth the general rules for the mandatory merger control system, and clarifies important definitions on anticompetitive conducts and applicable fines.
+The Brazilian Competition Law remodelled the Brazilian system for protection of competition and empowered CADE with relevant investigative and decision-making attributions, as well as the necessary independency to comply with its legal obligations.
+In this context, the Brazilian Competition Law also sets forth the general rules for the mandatory merger control system and clarifies important definitions on anticompetitive conducts and applicable penalties and fines.
 To guide its decisions, CADE also takes into account several resolutions and guidelines issued in past years.

 New drugs and biologics – approval, incentives and rights

 In accordance with Law No. 13,411 of 2016, for pharmaceuticals under ordinary classification, ANVISA must decide on the request within 365 days as from the application date and, in the case of priority classification, 120 days, an extension being allowed for an additional period of one-third of the original term by a justifiable decision issued by ANVISA.
-In the case of new pharmaceuticals for rare diseases, ANVISA must decide on the approval or denial within 60 days as from application date and, in the case of approval, the registration must be published within 30 days.
+In the case of new pharmaceuticals for rare diseases, ANVISA must decide on the approval or denial within 60 days as from the application date and, in the case of approval, the registration must be published within 30 days.

 Applicants must pay ANVISA's fees for registration of new pharmaceuticals.
 ANVISA's fees are calculated according to the revenue of the applicant company.
 For registration of new pharmaceuticals, ANVISA's fees vary from 7,870.80 reais to 157,416 reais.
 Fees apply regardless of the category of the product.

-With regard to the rights granted under successful new pharmaceuticals applications, no patent is granted or extended exclusively due to the registration of new pharmaceuticals.
 Under Brazilian legislation, patents can be granted to inventions or utility models, or both.
 In the case of pharmaceuticals, ANVISA must approve the patent requests.

 ii Generic and follow-on pharmaceuticals